kaydenvu/CPSC455-Project1/README.md

 ```
 pip install websockets
 ```
-For MacOS, install the required websockets library using
+For MacOS, install the required websockets library using:
 ```
 pip3 install websockets
 ```